All eight projects were successfully completed by June 2017. The initial objectives have been achieved and in some

-Thanks to SCIEX fellowships 43 Lithuanian doctoral students and post-doctoral researchers have taken part in a fixed-term research residency at the Swiss universities of Lausanne, Geneva, Fribourg and Lucerne, and at the Swiss Federal Laboratories for Materials Science and Technology (EMPA).
+Thanks to SCIEX fellowships 50 Lithuanian doctoral students and post-doctoral researchers have taken part in a fixed-term research residency at the Swiss universities of Lausanne, Geneva, Fribourg and Lucerne, and at the Swiss Federal Laboratories for Materials Science and Technology (EMPA).
 Lithuanian and Swiss higher education institutions also implemented 11 bilateral research projects and 9 institutional partnership projects together.

 Mother and child healthcare

 24 hospitals have increased their energy efficiency and use of renewable energies.
 By the end of 2016, this work was successfully completed in seven of the hospitals.
-Depending on needs, each building was equipped with new windows, roofs, wall insulation, energy-efficient lighting and heating systems, an improved hot water and electricity supplies, modern ventilation systems, solar panels and heat pumps.
+Depending on needs, each building was equipped with new windows, roofs, wall insulation, energy-efficient lighting and heating systems, improved hot water and electricity supplies, modern ventilation systems, solar panels and heat pumps.
 These investments have reduced the hospital's annual maintenance costs by EUR 45,000, improved the indoor temperature for mothers and babies, and reduced annual CO2 emissions by 10,000 tonnes.

 Modernising the judiciary